-Visual Schedule Builder (VSB) is an online self-serve tool to assist you in planning your academic schedules.
-It allows you to graphically view schedule options, choose desired courses, and eventually create a timetable based on the courses and times that work best for you.
-The VSB arranges selected courses into conflict-free timetable options and displays them in an easy-to-read weekly schedule.
+Visual Schedule Builder (VSB) is an online self-serve tool that helps plan your course schedule.
+It lets you graphically view schedule options and create a timetable based on the courses and times that work best for you.
+VSB arranges selected courses into conflict-free timetable options and displays them in an easy-to-read weekly schedule.

 1. Choose a session

 Log into VSB.
 By default, you will be in the Select Courses panel.
 If multiple enrolment periods are currently open (for example, for Summer and Fall/Winter), then you can choose the desired academic session using the radio buttons in the top right-hand corner of the screen.

 2. Select your course location